Sihlcity: Transport

 Zürich Saalsporthalle-Sihlcity railway station is adjacent to Sihlcity and is a stop on line of the Zurich S-Bahn.
 It is a 5-minute ride on that line from Zurich Central Station (departs from underground platforms).

-The Zurich tram network also serves Sihlcity (tram/bus stop Sihlcity Nord) with routes and from/to Bahnhofstrasse/Paradeplatz and Central Station or from/to Bürkliplatz and Bellevueplatz.
+The Zurich tram network also serves Sihlcity (tram/bus stop Sihlcity Nord) with routes from/to Bahnhofstrasse/Paradeplatz and Central Station or from/to Bürkliplatz and Bellevueplatz.
 Trolleybus line and other bus lines also call at Sihlcity Nord.